-For all events manned by members of staff, including society trips, events and A level results day school drop ins, full training will be provided regarding practical safeguarding considerations and the procedures to follow.
-Events will be risk assessed in advance with staff required to read and acknowledge these risks, and staff will be encouraged to dynamically risk assess events and provide feedback to the University Events and Enrichment Manager.
+- For all events attended by members of TAP staff, including society trips, events and A level results day school drop ins, full training will be provided regarding practical safeguarding considerations and the procedures to follow. - Consent is collected from each parent/guardian before a student is allowed to attend a trip.
+As a part of this process, parents/guardians are also asked to give information regarding any health conditions that may need additional attention on trips i.e. asthma. - All trips are risk assessed and approved by the safeguarding team before being allowed to go forward.
+Staff are required to read and acknowledge these risks, and staff will be encouraged to dynamically risk assess events and provide feedback to the University Events and Enrichment Manager.